Habitat

 I interviewed 14 lawyers of varying seniority levels across 7 practice areas.
 Here are some of the key issues that emerged:

-• Related information is displayed on separate pages, the interface lacks structure, resulting in low usability
+• Related information is displayed on separate pages, the interface lacks structure

 • It’s hard to get an overview of what rest of the team is doing and what tasks are in my backlog